-An adult version of Harry Potter's favorite drink, this sweet, creamy, bubbly, and potent Boozy Butterbeer is a cocktail Madame Rosmerta of the Three Broomsticks would be proud to serve!
-There’s also instructions for hot butterbeer, frozen butterbeer, and a non-alcoholic butterbeer recipe, too.
+An adult Harry Potter cocktail, this sweet, creamy, bubbly, and potent Butterbeer cocktail is one Madame Rosmerta of the Three Broomsticks would be proud to serve!
+There’s also instructions for hot butterbeer, frozen butterbeer, and a non-alcoholic butterbeer, too.

 Why this recipe works